Wuhan: Economy

 Up until the 21st century, Wuhan was largely an agricultural region.
 Since 2004 it has been a focal point of the Rise of Central China Plan, which aims to build less-developed inland economies into hubs of advanced manufacturing.

 Since 1890, the steel industry has been the backbone of Wuhan's industry.
 In 2010, automobile industry exceeded GDP for Wuhan Iron and Steel Corporation (WISCO) steel for the first time.
-There are 5 car manufacturers, including Dongfeng Honda, Citroen, Shanghai GM, DFM Passenger Vehicle and Dongfeng Renault.
+There are 5 car manufacturers, including Dongfeng Honda, Citroën, SAIC-GM, DFM Passenger Vehicle and Dongfeng Renault.
 Dongfeng-Citroen Automobile Co., Ltd is headquartered in the city.

 As of 2016, Wuhan has attracted foreign investment from over 80 countries, with 5,973 foreign-invested enterprises established in the city with a total capital injection of $22.45 billion USD.
 Among these, about 50 French companies including Renault and PSA Group have operations in the city, representing over one third of French investment in China, and the highest level of French investment in any Chinese city.

 Wuhan is an important center for economy, trade, finance, transportation, information technology, and education in China.
 Its major industries include optic-electronic, automobile manufacturing, iron and steel manufacturing, new pharmaceutical sector, biology engineering, new materials industry and environmental protection.
 Environmental sustainability is highlighted in Wuhan's list of emerging industries, which include energy efficiency technology and renewable energy.

 As of 2021, Wuhan is ranked among the world's top 100 financial centers, according to the Global Financial Centres Index.